Freshman Level and Non-Major Courses

 period weekly.
 Fall and Spring.

-drug development.
+development.
 This course introduces students to some of the more important methods

 of biotechnology, explains their scientific basis, and describes their current applications